Elektra (character): Powers and abilities

 Elektra's primary abilities are a strong knowledge of martial arts and weaponry.
 Elektra learned ancient martial arts of China, Siam, and Japan.
 She is a master combatant with the Okinawan sai, her usual weapon of choice.
 She is also highly skilled with the katana, daggers, three-section staff, and shuriken.
 She is a master of many Japanese combat forms including Ninjutsu, Aikido and Karate.
-Elektra is an Olympic-level athlete, strong in gymnastics and swimming, with a high level in athleticism, human strength, speed, stamina, agility, dexterity, reflexes and reactions, coordination, balance, and endurance.
+Elektra is an Olympic-level athlete, strong in gymnastics and swimming, with superior strength, speed, agility, reflexes, stamina, endurance, dexterity, reactions, coordination and balance.
 She is resistant to pain and extreme heat and cold.
 She is also able to keep to the shadows and move with such speed that she can remain unseen even in daylight.

 Elektra has the ability to mesmerize others, and as such make them see illusions or other phenomena.
 Elektra also has the ability to "throw" her mind into those of others.
 For instance, she was able to track down her enemy, Ken Wind, by temporarily "borrowing" people's minds and acting through them while she hunted around for her prey.
 This temporary mind control enables her to metaphorically sniff out the psyche, or intent, of her targets.
-It saw extensive use during Elektra: Assassin, in which she was heavily reliant on only her ninja powers.

 Elektra can communicate telepathically with individuals possessing similar levels of mental discipline, such as the Chaste.
 She mastered this ability during training with The Hand, which mentally links her to The Beast, the demigod of The Hand.
 She is able to shield her mind from others.
 She can see glimpses of future events across precognitive visions.

-Reception

-Critical reception

-Lukas Shayo of Screen Rant asserted, "Her background makes her nature as a hero all the more interesting.
-Much like Matt Murdock used Daredevil to help cope with his doubts and guilt, Elektra used the mantle to prove that she was more than a mercenary.
-Desperate to prove that she was not all terrible, her need for redemption made her an extraordinary hero."